wrgoldstein/ex_sessions/README.md

 Flow is cool!
 I struggled a bit to represent the sessionization logic (see `lib/sessionize.ex`).
 I'm sure there are better ways to do so, but I got to "it works" and left it alone, for now.

 The interplay between `emit_and_reduce/2` and `on_trigger/1` is obvious to me now, but I spent a bunch of time trying to understand the output of my Flow pipeline.
-I think the official elixir docs could explain this more clearly for a beginner.
+The [Flow.Window](https://hexdocs.pm/flow/Flow.Window.html) documentation mentions session windows, but this was [removed in the 2018 0.14 release](https://github.com/dashbitco/flow/blob/master/CHANGELOG.md#v0140-2018-06-10), which says:

+>This release also deprecates Flow.Window.session/3 as developers can trivially roll their own with more customization power and flexibility using emit_and_reduce/3 and on_trigger/2.

+I would say it's only somewhat trivial, but I do love the flexibility.

 ## Explanation